w-mcilhagga/single-file-python-module/README.md

 ## 2. Distributing it without PyPI.

 You just need to host your module on github and tell people to install it from the URL.
-In this case it is:
+If you want to install `mymodule` the command is:
 ```
 py -m pip install ???
 ```